6 Exceptions to the Just Cause Eviction Law in San Diego, CA

 - To withdraw the rental units from the rental market under the Ellis Act;

 - Creation of a nuisance or substantial interference with the landlord or other tenants in the building; and

 - To demolish or permanently remove a rental unit from housing use.

-In other words, just cause evictions are intended to keep tenants in place against at-will removals from their rented units which prevents landlords from removing tenants for biased reasons.
+In other words, just cause evictions are intended to keep tenants in place against at-will removals from their rented units.
+Thus preventing landlords from removing tenants for biased reasons.

-There are six instances when a landlord can work around the “just cause” rules and have grounds to evict a tenant in the San Diego rental market.
+These are the six instances when a landlord can work around the “just cause” rules and have grounds to evict a tenant in the San Diego rental market:

 The tenant violates the lease agreement

 A violation of the lease agreement is justifiable for a lease termination.
 The general rule of thumb is that anything included in the lease that follows rent control laws is protected by court.
 For landlords and tenants, they will have a clear understanding of what is allowed and not allowed in the tenancy.

 The difficult thing is understanding the local rent control laws that might pertain to your home.
 Working with a property manager in San Diego with much experience leasing out properties is recommended.